bootstrap CLI

 gh repo create tinycld/my-feature --public --source=. --push

-If you didn’t pass --link (or said no to the prompt), also link the package now:
+If you didn’t pass --link (or said no to the prompt), bring the package into a workspace now:

-Linking the new package into the app shell is enough to see it in navigation; the generator wires routes, collections, migrations, and settings panels automatically.
+Adding the new package as a present member is enough to see it in navigation; the generator wires routes, collections, migrations, and settings panels automatically.

 Import conventions in scaffolded code